bcnmy/docs/docs/react/useDistributedSession.md

   value: BigNumberish | string;
   data: string;
 };

-type UseBatchSessionProps = {
+type UseDistributedSessionProps = {
   /** The BuildUserOpOptions options.
 See https://bcnmy.github.io/biconomy-client-sdk/types/BuildUserOpOptions.html for further detail */ options?: BuildUserOpOptions;
-  /** The transactions to be batched. */
+  /** The whitelisted transaction */
   transactions: Transaction | Transaction[];
-  /** An array of indexes for the transactions corresponding to the relevant session IDs. */
+  /** The index of the relevant session leaf.
+Defaults to zero */ correspondingIndex?: number;
-  correspondingIndexes: number[];
   /** The smart account address to be used for the session.
 Defaults to the connected smartAccount. */ smartAccountAddress?: Hex
 };